promptlayer_client.run– zero-setup SDK sugar- Webhook-driven caching – maintain local cache of prompt templates

 If your CI/CD pipeline runs evaluations as part of the deploy process, you can push those results back to PromptLayer so everything is visible in one place.
 This means your team doesn’t lose observability just because the deploy happened outside of PromptLayer.💡 Tip – Combine this with protected release labels and approval workflows so that a prompt change in PromptLayer requires approval before the webhook fires and the MR is created.

-Run fully-managed Agents
+Run fully-managed Workflows

-- Trigger agent execution via API
+- Trigger workflow execution via API

 - Monitor execution on PromptLayer servers